Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 ### User stories

 - First Time User
-    - As a First Time User, I want the home screen to entice me to indulge my curiosity about adopting a rescued cat.
+    - As a First Time User, I want the home page to entice me to indulge my curiosity about adopting a rescued cat.
-    - As a First Time User, I want the home screen to indicate the navigation possibilities of the site.
+    - As a First Time User, I want each page to indicate the navigation possibilities of the site.
     - As a First Time User, I want to find the website easy to navigate and move between the pages of the site.
     - As a First Time User, I want the site to provide information about the background/backstory of the site owner.
-    - As a First Time User, I want to be able to browse through the list of available cats and read about their characteristics and special needs, if any.
+    - As a First Time User, I want to be able to browse through the list of available cats and read about their characteristics and special needs, if any
     - As a First Time User, I want to be able to apply for the adoption of a cat.
     - As a First Time User, I want to easily find the contact details of the site owner.